vorburger/efactory/README.md

 How to Install?
 ---------------

 * Eclipse Help > Install New Software...
-Add... new Repository Location (TBD).
+Add... new Repository Location http://www.vorburger.ch/efactory-repository/

 How to Develop?